jazzband/django-invitations/README.md

 Invitation flow:

-* Priviledged user invites prospective user by email
+* Priviledged user invites prospective user by email (either via Django admin or via dedicated form post)
 * User receives invitation email with confirmation link
 * User clicks link, their email is confirmed and they are redirected to signup
 * Confirmed email is prefilled, and upon signing up with their password they are logged into the site